guptakaran11/grasskode-website/content/post/travel/bolavenplateau.md

 ### Tad Lo Waterfall

-We had also heard there were elephants that come to take a bath sometime near the waterfall but we did not make any special efforts to see them.
 After frolicking enough in Tad Hang we decided to go to Tad Lo as well.
 It was at a short walk from Tad Hang.
 After about 15 mins or so on the main road and then on the walking trail path for another 5 mins we reached the bigger waterfall, Tad Lo.

 <div class="postimg">
   <div class="video-container">